View LENA FURRH's Obituary on heralddemocrat.com and share memories

 |

-Lena Ruth Hassey Furrh, age 88, of Denison, Texas, passed away on March 12, 2020 at Texoma Medical Center in Denison.
-Lena was born April 4, 1931 in Lamasco, Texas to James and Minnie Hassey.
+Lena Ruth Hassey Furrh, age 88, of Denison, Texas, passed away March 12, 2020 at Texoma Medical Center in Denison.

-Viewing will be at Fisher Funeral Home all day Monday, March 16.
-Visitation with family and friends will be from 6 to 8 pm that day.

-Funeral services will be held Tuesday, March 17, at Calvary Baptist Church in Denison at 1:30 pm.
-Interment at the Lamasco, Texas cemetery will be held immediately following the service.

-Lena is survived by four of her six children.
+Lena is survived by her family, children.
 Anthony Furrh of Jamul, California; Elaine Lamson of Denison, Texas; Cynthia Morton of Hideaway, Texas; and Eddie Furrh of Denison, Texas, along with 19 grandchildren, numerous great-grandchildren and great-great-grandchildren.

-Lena was preceded in death by the father of her children, Ira Carter Furrh; a son, Larry Furrh; and a daughter, Pamela Furrh.
+Funeral services were held Tuesday, March 17, at Calvary Baptist Church in Denison.
+Interment followed in Lamasco Cemetery in Lamasco, TX.

-Arrangements are under the direction of Fisher Funeral Home located at 604 W. Main St. in Denison.
+Arrangements were under the direction of Fisher Funeral Home located at 604 W. Main St. in Denison.